Tags

 One of the biggest advantages of knowing your CX analytics is that it empowers you to provide your business with hard, concrete facts about how your customers really perceive your brand or services—and where you could be doing better.

 What do your customers really think and want?
-Your contact center analytics should be able to help you get to the core of that by providing you with real-time customer insights.
+Your contact centre analytics should be able to help you get to the core of that by providing you with real-time customer insights.

-Depending on which channels your audience prefers, you may have to analyze customer interactions across things like website feedback, reviews, and social media?
-Your customer engagement or contact center team should be not only aware of, but also active on, these channels!
+Depending on which channels your audience prefers, you may have to analyse customer interactions across things like website feedback, reviews, and social media?
+Your customer engagement or contact centre team should be not only aware of, but also active on, these channels!

 Lower customer churn

-As well as showing you where your contact center is doing well, analyzing your CX analytics will also give you insight into where things aren’t going so well.
+As well as showing you where your contact centre is doing well, analysing your CX analytics will also give you insight into where things aren’t going so well.

-Having information about what customers like and don’t like helps you better anticipate issues when it comes to the digital customer experience—and ultimately, prevent or minimize customer churn.
+Having information about what customers like and don’t like helps you better anticipate issues when it comes to the digital customer experience—and ultimately, prevent or minimise customer churn.

-One thing we find really helpful in Dialpad's cloud contact center solution is the analytics dashboard for Custom Moments.
+One thing we find really helpful in Dialpad Ai Contact Centre is the analytics dashboard for Custom Moments.
 These “Custom Moments” are just keywords that we’ve set up in Dialpad—like “unhappy” or “faulty” or maybe a product-related word—so that it’ll automatically track how often these words come up in customer calls.

 We don’t even need the app—we can just use the web browser, and all we have to do is search for a certain keyword.
 Dialpad will then show a graph of how frequently this word has come up in a certain timeframe: